ploigos-reference-apps/reference-quarkus-mvn-cloud-resources_jenkins_workflow-everything/README.md

     --render-subchart-notes
 ```

-### 2. Update Jenkinsfile
+### 2. Update GitLab CI Script

 1. The helm chart run will have output `PGP Keys Secret: ${PGP_KEYS_SECRET}`, you need to update
-the `pgpKeysSecretName` parameter in the Jenkinsfile in the associated project to this one
+the `pgpKeysSecretName` parameter in the .gitlab-ci.yml in the associated project to this one with
-with that value.
+that value.
 2. TODO

 ### 2. Configure Jenkins